wptriangle/bp-custom-menu/README.md

 ### Contribute
 If you want to contribute to the plugin by reporting issues, implementing new features and so on, [here's its development repository on Github](https://github.com/nfmohit-wpmudev/bp-custom-menu).

+### Sponsor
+You can sponsor this project and support my open-source development by [becoming a Patron](https://www.patreon.com/nfmohit)!

 ### Frequently Asked Questions

 **Is this plugin free?**